Pardok/RP2040-GNUBoy/README.md

 # Releases

 The latest packaged releases are available under the associated workflow.
 This currently is only for RP2040.
-For now builds provided only for
+For now builds are only provided for [Waveshare 1.3inch LCD](https://www.waveshare.com/pico-lcd-1.3.htm), but I aim to deliver to more platformss, especially when (if) I figure out rom-independent builds.

 Download Versioned Releases: (https://github.com/Pardok/RP2040-GNUBoy/releases)